Jun 13, 2026

 Introduction

 The demand for people trained in mathematics will continue to grow because of the central role of the field in science, engineering, health and business.
 The Master of Science in Mathematics is designed to provide a deeper understanding of both theoretical and applied mathematics.
 Graduates of this program may pursue a variety of careers, including working as an actuary or analyst, computational modeler or data scientist, and teaching secondary school mathematics.
-This degree is also an ideal stepping stone towards a Ph.D. in mathematics.
+This degree is also an ideal stepping stone toward a Ph.D. in mathematics.

 • Academic researcher or professor